car251290/Image-Chooser/README.md

 # Javascript function for using the URL and display the images

+I made to select image in a sort way to getting better understanding how to build it.

    # Function for display the imagine in the addin
     function displayimage() {